richjdurley/Checkout/README.md

 - Should use lamda programming style where appropriate

 ### Guidence
-- Think about where to begin ? with the Receipt ? or with the Item and Pricing rules ? or Checkout and Basket ?
-Explain your choice?
+- Begin with writing
+  1) Checkout scan functionality
+  2) Then adding basic receipt printing
+  3) finally adding the special pricing rules and multibuy receipt printing
-- What are the major entities ?
+- What are the major entities / what design do you have in mind
 - In which entity could a simple Event sourcing pattern be implemented ?
 - What acceptance tests do you need to write ?
 - Which behaviours do you need to test ?